 What resources are available for learning about thru-hiking the Tahoe Rim Trail?

 - Are there any websites or books specifically written about hiking the Tahoe Rim Trail?

 - Are there any local businesses or organizations that provide support for TRT hikers?

 - Are there any former TRT thru-hikers available for interviews (online, in person, over the phone)?

 There are usually organizations or stewards that maintain and promote long distance trails in America.
 In the case of the TRT, there is the Tahoe Rim Trail Association (TRTA).
 The TRTA features on their website a ton of detailed information and maps regarding hiking the entire trail (as well as history, volunteer opportunities, and other information about the TRT).
 This would be one of the first places I would start to gather information about your backpacking trip.
 The second resource I’d acquire is the latest edition of Tim Hauserman’s book titled Tahoe Rim Trail: A Complete Guide for Hikers, Mountain Bikers, and Equestrians.
 The third resource I’d pick up is Tom Harrison’s map titled Lake Tahoe & Tahoe Rim Trail.
 Between these three resources, you could easily plan your trip.
-However, I would also consult the National Geographic Lake Tahoe Basin (803) map as well as the Lake Tahoe Basin Trail Map by Adventure Maps, Inc. I’d also keep reading this article, too!
+However, I would also consult the National Geographic Lake Tahoe Basin (803) map as well as the Lake Tahoe Basin Trail Map by Adventure Maps, Inc. It would also be in your best interest to visit the Lake Tahoe Basin Management Unit (Forest Service) as you’ll need a permit from them for backpacking through the section of the Tahoe Rim Trail that travels through Desolation Wilderness.
+Oh … and I’d also recommend that you keep reading this article, too!